Employee Development: How to grow your employees when you can't promote them

 "Every quarter we measure how many employees got a new job within the company in the last quarter... if they're not moving around enough, not learning enough, eventually we're going to start losing some of these smart people."

 Look around your team and think about how you may be able to mix up everyone's responsibilities.
 Two team members who have been doing the same thing for a couple years may both be more excited to do the other person's job.
-It also help foster teamwork, as they can train each other.
+It can also help foster teamwork, as they can train each other on their prior job.

-It also could become critical if your team is facing layoffs; you may be able to save someone's job because they can add value in multiple areas within your company.
+And the benefits aren't just to your team members.
+These kinds of swaps become critical if your team is facing layoffs; you may be able to save someone's job because they can add value in multiple areas within your company, and it helps ensure redundancy so that losing one person doesn't cripple knowing how to do a key task.

 Good people adapt